Revisiting Automated Topic Model Evaluation with Large Language Models: LLM and Coherence

 \section{LLM and Coherence}

 First, we show that large language models can assess the quality of topics generated by different topic modeling algorithms.
-We use existing topic modeling output annotated by humans \cite{hoyle2021automated}.
-This data consists of 300 topics, produced by three different topic modeling algorithms on two datasets: NYtimes \cite{NYTimes_dataset} and Wikitext \cite{wiki_text_dataset}.
+We use existing topic modeling output annotated by humans \cite{hoyle2021automated}.\footnote{Models: Gibbs-LDA \citep{mallet}, Dirichlet-VAE \citep{dirichlet_vae}, and ETM \citep{dieng-etal-2020-topic}.} This data consists of 300 topics, produced by three different topic modeling algorithms on two datasets: NYtimes \cite{NYTimes_dataset} and Wikitext \cite{wiki_text_dataset}.
 For each of the 300 topics, there are 15 individual human annotations for the topic word relatedness (on 1-3 scale), and 26 individual annotations for whether a crowd-worker correctly detected an intruder word.
-We replicate both tasks, prompting LLMs instead of human annotators (see \Cref{app:llm_prompts} for prompts and task descriptions).
+We replicate both tasks, prompting LLMs instead of human annotators.
+See \Cref{prompt:prompts_main_paper} for prompt excerpts, and \Cref{app:llm_prompts} for full details.

 We compute the Spearman correlation between the LLM answer and the human assessment of the topics and show results in \Cref{tab:correlation_LLM_humans}.

-\paragraph{Baseline metrics.} For NPMI and \Cv, we report the best correlation of \citet{hoyle2021automated}.
-These metrics can be computed in various ways (e.g., choice of reference corpus) and we report the best value. \citet{hoyle2021automated} find no single \textit{best} setting for these automated metrics and therefore this comparison makes the baseline inadequately strong.
+\paragraph{Baseline metrics.} For NPMI and \Cv, we report the best correlation by \citet{hoyle2021automated}.
+These metrics depend on the reference corpus and other hyperparameters and we always report the best value. \citet{hoyle2021automated} find no single \textit{best} setting for these automated metrics and therefore this comparison makes the baseline inadequately strong.

-\paragraph{Intrusion detection task.} The overall human and LLM accuracies for detecting intruder words are close -- 71.2\% and 72.2\%.
-However, it does not correlate significantly better than NPMI and \Cv (in their best setting).
+\paragraph{Intrusion detection task.} The accuracies for detecting intruder words in the evaluated topics are almost identical -- humans correctly detect 71.2\% of the intruder words, LLMs identify intruders in 72.2\% of the cases.
+However, humans and LLMs differ for which topics these intruder words are identified.
+This results in overall strong correlations within human judgement, but not higher correlations than NPMI and \Cv (in their best setting).

-\paragraph{Coherence rating task.} The LLM assessment of top word ($T_{ws}$) coherence correlates more strongly with human evaluations than all other automated metrics, and approaches the inter-annotator agreement ceiling (additional results in \Cref{app:additional_results}).
+\paragraph{Coherence rating task.} The LLM rating of the $W_T$ top word coherence correlates more strongly with human evaluations than all other automated metrics in any setting.
+This difference is statistically significant, and the correlation between LLM ratings and human assessment approaches the inter-annotator agreement ceiling.
+Appendix \Cref{app:additional_results} shows additional results with different prompts and LLMs.

+\paragraph{Recommendation.} Both findings support using LLMs for evaluating coherence of $W_T$ in practice as they correlate highly with human judgements.